Neuromuscular Dentistry and TMJ Disorder

-The Impact of TMJ Disorder on the Body
+The Impact of TMJ Disorder (TMD) on the Body

-Do you have TMJ disorder?
-Many people in Green Bay, Wisconsin and the surrounding area suffer from a number of symptoms that are related to the alignment of their jaw.
-TMJ is short for temporomandibular joints.
-These are the two small joints that connect the jawbone to the skull and are located just below the ears.
-If the TMJ joints are misaligned, patients can experience one or more of the nagging, sometimes debilitating, symptoms listed below.
-At Dental Designs by Quandt, Dr. Scott Quandt is highly skilled in neuromuscular dentistry and can help you identify and effectively treat TMJ disorder.
+Many people suffer from a number of symptoms that are related to the alignment of their jaw.
+If the TMJ joints are misaligned, patients can experience one or more of the nagging, sometimes debilitating, symptoms listed below:

 - Migraines or chronic headaches